ABSTRACT

 Distance from Road:

 Since surplus water from rivers first reaches beside river banks and adjacent lowland regions, places near rivers have a higher likelihood of flooding than areas farther away from rivers (Mahmoud and Gan 2018).
-This is due to the fact that the slope and elevation rise with increasing distance (Lee and Rezaie 2022; Zzaman et al. 2021).Hence analysing the nearby road helps to identify roads nearby which has more chances of flood.
+This is due to the fact that the slope and elevation rise with increasing distance (Lee and Rezaie 2022; Zzaman et al. 2021).Hence analyzing the nearby road helps to identify roads nearby which have more chances of flood.

 Distance of river to the nearby road map